 We will provide a condensed version of our disability awareness training course, covering as a minimum Passenger Assist, Communication and Providing Safe Assistance to any contact centre team member, including where contracted on a temporary basis or through a third party.

-We will work with our third-party suppliers to support them in delivering appropriate accessibility training to their team members, where their employees will interact directly with our customers e.g., contact centre teams, rail replacement bus operators, and cleaning teams; so that they are able to provide appropriate and high-quality assistance.
+We work with our third-party suppliers to support them in delivering appropriate accessibility training to their team members, where their employees will interact directly with our customers e.g., contact centre teams, rail replacement bus operators, and cleaning teams; so that they are able to provide appropriate and high-quality assistance.
 This may include sharing training materials, agreeing training principles and/or providing introductions to disabled user groups.

 We will include a report into the training we have delivered in relation to Disability Awareness every year as part of our annual Accessibility Report.
 Annual review and report